PeerTube

-PeerTube is a free and open-source, decentralized, ActivityPub federated video platform powered by WebTorrent, that uses peer-to-peer technology to reduce load on individual servers when viewing videos.
+PeerTube is a free and open-source, decentralized, ActivityPub federated video platform.
+It can use peer-to-peer technology to reduce load on individual servers when videos get popular.

 Started in 2017 by a programmer known as Chocobozzz, development of PeerTube is now supported by the French non-profit Framasoft.
 The aim is to provide an alternative to centralized platforms such as YouTube, Vimeo, and Dailymotion.

 As an ActivityPub platform, it is part of the federated network known as the Fediverse.

 Operation

 Each PeerTube instance provides a website to browse and watch videos, and is by default independent from others in terms of appearance, features and rules.

 Several instances, with common rules (e.g. allowing for similar content, requiring registration) can form federations, where they follow one's videos, even though each video is stored only by the instance that published it.
 Federations are independent from each other and asymmetrical: one instance can follow another to display their videos without them having to do the same.
 Instances' administrators can each choose to mirror individual videos or whole friend instances, creating an incentive to build communities of shared bandwidth.

-Videos are made available via HTTP to download, but playback favors a peer-to-peer playback using HLS and WebTorrent.
+Videos are made available via HTTP to download, but playback favors a peer-to-peer playback using HLS and WebRTC P2P. (not to be confused with WebTorrent, which Peertube also previously supported but discontinued beginning with version 6).
 Users connected to the platform act as relay points that send pieces of video to other users, lessening the bandwidth of each to the server and thus allowing smaller hardware to operate at a lower cost.

 Origins and history

-PeerTube was created by a web developer known as Chocobozzz as a peer-to-peer alternative to YouTube, utilizing the WebTorrent protocol to share videos.
+PeerTube was created by a web developer known as Chocobozzz as a peer-to-peer alternative to YouTube, initially utilizing the WebTorrent protocol to share videos.
 He was contacted in 2017 by Framasoft, which had a campaign called Contributopia, the goal of which is to create alternatives to centralized platforms.
 In order to support him and his work, notably on improving the design and usability, Framasoft hired the developer.